-The quality of the air we breathe in has a direct impact on our health whether we are outdoors or indoors.
+The quality of the air we breathe has a direct impact on our health whether we are outdoors or indoors.
 Several studies have proved that poor air quality leads human beings to lung cancer, heart problems, and strokes.
-According to a report of the World Health Organization, approximately seven million people die a year due to air pollution.
+According to a report by the World Health Organization, approximately seven million people die a year due to air pollution.
 You usually feel coughing and sneezing when the air quality gets worse in your town/city.
 Apart from the use of an air purifier, you can come across numerous ways that can help you to clean your indoor air Pure.
 Here are some of those effective steps for your help

 Keep your doors/windows open

 Keeping your windows and doors open is the easiest and most economical way to enhance the quality of indoor air.
 Keep them open or open them at least for 5 minutes three to four times a day to get rid of air pollutants if you can’t keep your doors/windows open throughout the day.
 With even the partial opening, you can let the fresh air in and freshen up the indoor air Pure.

 Have indoor plants